topdownproteomics/ProteoformNomenclatureStandard/Standard.md

 #### ADDITIONAL INFORMATION
 Key (Mandatory): info
 Specification: This descriptor is used to signal that unstructured text has been added to the tag.
 It is expected that this will be used in the development of new descriptors, and is included to allow the maximum utility of this system.
-Descriptors may not contain the pipe character.

 ```
 SEQ[info: Some comment about this amino acid]UENCE